|Nutritional Guidelines (per serving)|

 - Optional: handful raw shrimp (generous amount, shells removed)

-- 3-4 tbsp. chicken stock (or vegetable stock, if vegetarian/vegan)
+- 3 to 4 tbsp. chicken stock (or vegetable stock, if vegetarian/vegan)

 - 2 shallots (finely chopped)